ibm-cloud-docs/vmwaresolutions/services/managingcaveonix.md

 1. Use the {{site.data.keyword.cloud}} infrastructure VPN or a jump server to allow access to the IP address of the Caveonix RiskForesight virtual machine (VM).
 You can find the IP address on the service details page for Caveonix RiskForesight in the {{site.data.keyword.vmwaresolutions_short}} console.
 Complete the following steps:
    1. Create a VPN password from the {{site.data.keyword.cloud_notm}} infrastructure customer portal.
    2. Log in to the data center VPN portal by using the {{site.data.keyword.cloud_notm}} infrastructure VPN credentials.
-   3. Add the IP address and the host name mapping into the `hosts` file from your local computer.
+   3. Add the IP address and the hostname mapping into the `hosts` file from your local computer.
 Use the following format:

       ```javascript
       RiskForesight_VM_IP_Address      RiskForesight_FQDN
       ```
-2. To access the Caveonix RiskForesight console, click **View RiskForesight console** on the service details page for Caveonix RiskForesight, and then log in by using the credentials listed on the same service details page.
+2. To access the Caveonix RiskForesight console, click **View RiskForesight console** on the service details page for Caveonix RiskForesight, and then log in by using the credentials that are listed on the same service details page.

 ## Applying updates to Caveonix RiskForesight
 {: #managingcaveonix-update}